-The datasets we have access to, along with these new regulations and their gradual implementation in different parts of the city of Ramat Gan, provides us with a unique natural experiment to examine the impact of different regulations on individuals’ behavior.
-Naturally, this research approach is not without limitations.
-Thus, regulatory changes might be accompanied with an increase or decrease in the frequency of enforcement actions; similarly, municipal authorities may have an interest in portraying their own initiatives as effective.
-A great challenge in this phase will thus be to uncover these statistical biases and control for them.
-To combat these limitations, we will supplement the aforementioned data analysis with vignette studies simulating the effect of different regulatory tools on public perceptions.
+The datasets we have access to, along with these regulatory changes and their gradual implementation in different parts of the city of Ramat Gan, provide us with a unique natural experiment to examine the impact of different regulations on individuals’ behavior.
+Naturally, this research approach is not without its limitations.
+For example, regulatory changes might be accompanied by an increase in the frequency of enforcement actions because municipal authorities may have an interest in portraying their own initiatives as effective.
+Thus a great challenge in this phase will be to uncover these statistical biases and control for them.
+To combat these limitations, we will supplement the data analysis with vignette studies simulating the effect of different regulatory tools on public perceptions.

-Additionally, we will test the possibility of “enforcement spillovers”, or the effect of an enforcement effort in one area on behavior in another.
-For instance, if a specific individual is sanctioned for failing to return a library book, we will examine the effect of this sanction on the likelihood of that same individual to change his or her behavior in other contexts, such as neighbor disputes or zoning law violations.
+Additionally, we will test for the possibility of “enforcement spillovers,” or the effect of an enforcement effort in one area on behavior in another.
+For instance, if a specific individual is sanctioned for failing to return a library book, we will examine the effect of this sanction on the likelihood of that same individual changing his or her behavior in other contexts, such as neighbor disputes or zoning law violations.

 Phase 3: Improving Regulatory Interventions

-Based on these stages of the research, we will move on to offer improved regulatory interventions for specific types of misconduct.
-To do this, we will take our findings from phases 1 and 2 back into the lab, in order to establish a more accurate understanding of the causal mechanisms behind different regulatory tools.
-Our goals in this stage is to offer tailored regulatory solutions, and identify the most efficient way of introducing “soft” regulatory tools into the enforcement toolkit.
+Our goals in this phase are to develop improved regulatory interventions for specific types of misconduct and to identify the most efficient way of introducing “soft” regulatory tools into the enforcement toolkit.
+To achieve these goals, we will take our findings from Phases 1 and 2 back into the lab to fine-tune our understanding of the causal mechanisms underlying different regulatory tools.

-First, we will focus our attention on types of misconduct that were shown, in phase 1 of the research, to be situation-driven.
+First, we will focus our attention on types of misconduct that were shown in Phase 1 to be situation-driven.
 Presumably, it is in these situations that “soft” regulatory tools should be most effective.
-Second, we will similarly focus on “soft” regulatory mechanisms that were shown to be effective in phase 2 of the research.
-We will then evaluate experimentally the effectiveness of these interventions, in order to offer a more accurate understanding of the cognitive mechanisms that facilitate their effectiveness.
-This is a crucial step, as causal links might be difficult to infer from observational analysis as described in phases 1 and 2, and without an experimental element.
+Second, we will focus on those “soft” regulatory mechanisms that were shown to be effective in Phase 2.
+We will then evaluate experimentally the effectiveness of these interventions to gain a more accurate understanding of the cognitive mechanisms that facilitate their effectiveness.
+This is a crucial step, as causal links might be difficult to infer from the observational analysis of Phases 1 and 2 and without an experimental element.